Murdoch's The Sun tabloid to charge for online access

 The Daily Telegraph, the country's top-selling daily broadsheet title, said on Tuesday it would start charging for its Internet edition using a metered model, which gives readers a numbers of articles for free.

-The Sun, however, will be the first popular tabloid to charge for online access, and NI is hoping that offering football clips will encourage subscriptions.
+The Sun, however, will be the first popular tabloid to charge for online access, and NI is hoping that offering soccer clips will encourage subscriptions.

 Chief Executive Mike Darcey told reporters on Tuesday evening that charging for The Sun online would "iron out any inconsistencies" across the group's titles.